Ellipsearly streamer emission lightning rods

 The element called the "charger" is designed to accumulate natural ions in the "Central Inductive System" (patented).
 This accumulation occurs as rapidly and in the same proportions as the increase in the ambient electric field generated by an updraft tracer.

-2. Ellips creates an electric field of considerable magnitude:
+2. Ellipsfield of considerable magnitude:

-System priming Ellips attracts the descending tracer and creates the conditions for a “lightning strike”.
+The Ellipsattracts system's activation the descending tracer and creates the conditions for a "lightning strike".
 The capture tip then guides the lightning current along its axis towards the grounding conductors.

 Wired test